-Friesian is the only native horse breed of Holland, originated in the Friesland province of present Netherlands.
+Friesian is the only native horse breed of Holland, originating in the Friesland province of the present Netherlands.
 The horses were imported to North America in the 17th century and lost due to indiscriminate cross-breeding.
 The Friesian horse breed influences Eastern bloodlines.
 The horses were reintroduced in North America after 1974.

 2. Physical Characteristics

-Friesian is a light draft horse of Europe and attractive due to its color, luxurious mane, tail, and forelock, expressive face, high-set neck, and powerful thighs and hindquarters.
+Friesian is a light draft horse of Europe and attractive due to its color, luxurious mane, tail, forelock, expressive face, high-set neck, and powerful thighs and hindquarters.
 The average height is 15.2 to 16 hands.
 The average weight of the horse is 1300 pounds.
 Friesian have a compact, muscular body, robust and sloping shoulder, short-eared, well-chiseled “Spanish -type” head, and low-set tails.
-They have an attractive, thick, wavy, and long mane, long and silky feathers at the fetlock.
+They have an attractive, thick, wavy, long mane and long and silky feathers at the fetlock.
 They are willing, active, energetic, but docile horse breeds.
 You will love its passion and character.